 Something special is happening on the North Shore of Lake Superior.
 Amidst all the concerns of dwindling fish populations worldwide, the commercial fishermen in Minnesota have a positive fish tale to tell.
 Thanks to sustainable fishing methods and management the Lake Superior Herring (Coregonus artedi) is back.

-The Confused Herring project is being created to tell that tale.
-First, what is so positive about this story?
-Second, what is this fish, the Lake Superior Herring?
-Why does it have more than one name: lake herring, cisco, tulibee, blue fin, okewis?
-And most important of all, does it taste like the pickled herring my dad used to eat!?
+The Confused Herring project has been created to tell that tale.
+We aim to explain why this is such a positive story.
+Provide information about the Lake Superior Herring.
+Seek answers to why it has so many names: lake herring, cisco, tulibee, blue fin, okewis.
+And most importantly, does it taste like the pickled herring my dad used to eat!?